chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 sudo chown hab:hab /mnt/automate_backups/opensearch/
 ```

-Configure the OpenSearch `path.repo` setting by **SSHing** to a single OpenSearch server by following the steps given below:
+Configure the OpenSearch `path.repo` setting by SSH to a single OpenSearch server by following the steps given below:

 - Export the current OpenSearch config from the Habitat supervisor.
 Get the root access to run the following commands: